 As we saw in the Data Collection: Low-Cost Secondary Research Tutorials, there are many sources marketers can turn to in order to obtain research information.
 However, while research seekers can get lucky finding information through inexpensive means, the realty is that, in many situations, locating in-depth, numbers-related market information is difficult and expensive.
 Companies in the business of producing market metrics are mostly doing so to make money and do not give the information away for free.
 Consequently, in many research situations, especially those in which reliable market estimates are critical, acquiring the best researched market information requires a fee.

 Expensive sources of information generally include accessing reports from the originators of the research, such as market research firms.
-However, since gaining access to good research can be costly, on the surface it may not seem practical for small companies or individuals to take advantage of these sources.
-Yet, research seekers also know that the level of detail available in a single report may be enough to provide answers to most of their questions in which case these reports can be real time savers (though marketers are cautioned against relying on a single source for information to make marketing decisions).
+However, since gaining access to good research can be costly, on the surface it may not seem practical for small organizations or individuals to take advantage of these sources.
+Yet research seekers also know that the level of detail available in a single report may be enough to provide answers to most of their questions ,in which case these reports can be real time savers (though marketers are cautioned against relying on a single source for information to make marketing decisions).